Tonyfu09/cissp-exam-cheatsheet/cissp-domain-4-communication-and-network-security.md

 ## 4.1 Assess and implement secure design principles in network architectures
-Low Earth orbit (LEO) satellite internet service will be the best option in this scenario Geostationary orbit (GEO) satellite internet service would offer slower throughput with higher latency compared to LEO
+Low Earth orbit (LEO) satellite internet service will be the best option in this scenario Geostationary orbit (GEO) satellite internet service would offer slower throughput with higher latency compared to LEO DNSSEC uses certificates to perform mutual authentication between DNS servers, and thus public key infrastructure (PKI) is needed to provide and support those certificates.